 Decorating your home office or studio space might seem like nothing more than a frustration.
 For instance, it may seem too small, or be filled with clutter.
 Instead of becoming frustrated and giving up, be positive and fix it up.
 Try using these creative ideas to create a unique space for work purposes.

 Consider Lighting Options

-You can find unique floor lamps that combine style and function online or in your area.
+You can find unique table lamps that combine style and add function to your office tables.
 These can create a more aesthetically pleasing environment.
 You can also use these to brighten up your work area.
 Besides this, try letting some natural light in by opening blinds or curtains.
-It may even be necessary to use both natural light and floor lamps during the day for a brighter space.
+It may even be necessary to use both natural light and table lamps during the day for a brighter space.